matzefriedrich/parsley/README.md

 ## What is Parsley?

-Parsley is an easy-to-use reflection-based dependency injection package that fits into any Go application.
+Parsley is a powerful, easy-to-use reflection-based dependency injection package that integrates seamlessly into any Go application.

-This dependency injection package may become your favorite ingredient for your Go applications.
-It is like the nifty green herb that fits well in various dishes across different cuisines.
-It not only adds to the taste, but it also charms the eye.
-In terms of wiring dependencies, it helps to keep things clean and organized.
-The parsley library is inspired by other dependency injection libraries I have used, which I always miss when working on Go projects.
+Just like the versatile green herb it's named after, Parsley enhances the flavor of your codebase by keeping your dependencies clean, organized, and easy to manage.
+Whether you're working on a small project or a complex system, Parsley brings the convenience of automated dependency injection to Go, inspired by the best practices from other languages.
+With features like automated lifetime management, proxy generation, and method interception, Parsley is the ingredient that makes your Go applications more maintainable and scalable.

 ## Why dependency injection for Golang?

-Though dependency injection is less prevalent in Golang (compared to other languages), sometimes the burden of increased complexity by adopting a DI framework may be n-times less than the complexity of building larger projects without such a framework.
-The concept of indirection is usually given anyway in larger projects, so what is left to be done by a dependency injection framework is bridging the gap between dependency configuration and service activation.
-What you gain on top is automated lifetime behavior, to name one.
-So why not automate it?
+While dependency injection (DI) is less common in Golang compared to other languages, the complexity it introduces can often be outweighed by the benefits it brings, especially in larger projects.
+As projects grow, the need for indirection and modularity becomes inevitable, and a DI framework like Parsley can seamlessly bridge the gap between dependency management and service activation.
+Parsley goes beyond resolving dependencies—it automates key aspects such as lifetime management, proxy generation, and interception, reducing boilerplate and enhancing maintainability.
+With these powerful features, why not let Parsley handle the heavy lifting for you?

 ## Features